-The co-operation of the people is likely to be necessary for any required changes in our techniques for addressing the problems that Joy and others have presented.
-Co-operation that is willingly embraced through non-coercive means is more reliable and more easily sustained.
+The cooperation of the people is likely to be necessary for any required changes in our techniques for addressing the problems that Joy and others have presented.
+Cooperation that is willingly embraced through non-coercive means is more reliable and more easily sustained.
 For those reasons, it appears that democracy in one form or another may be necessary.
 In addition, the potential reach and malleability of the Internet and other new communication technologies further suggest that it may be possible to devise applications, services and institutions within the evolving world communication network that would support and strengthen these democratic approaches.
 Communication, certainly, is key to any effective democratic system.
-Projects along these lines, while reminiscent of Wells's world brain visions, would need to be more aligned with the preconditions that support conceptual and technological innovation if they are to be used and useful.
+Projects along these, while reminiscent of Wells' world brain visions, would need to be more aligned with the preconditions that support conceptual and technological innovation if they are to be used and useful.

 Democracy, as nearly everybody knows, is highly flawed in practice: the wrong people can become elected for the wrong reasons and do the wrong things once in office.
-Candidates can be favoured for their tousled hair, their dimpled smile, their lineage, the slogan du jour.
-Once in power, elected officials may acquiesce to special interests (Greider 1993) or be undermined through media-induced scandal (Castells 1998).
-Running for office (in the USA) is so costly that only the very rich have any chance of getting elected (it was estimated that the New York state Senate race would probably cost over one hundred million dollars).
-The role of the media, lobbyists, rich patrons, professional public relations campaigns and dirty tricks further frustrate any attempt to understand or to participate meaningfully in the 'democratic process'.
+Candidates can be favored for their tousled hair, their dimpled smile, their lineage, the slogan du jour.
+Once in power, elected officials may acquiesce to special interests [5] or be undermined through media-induced scandal [6].
+Running for office (in the U.S.) is so costly that only the very rich have any chance of getting elected.
+(The most recent New York state Senate race cost over one hundred million dollars.)
+The role of the media, lobbyists, rich patrons, professional public relations campaigns, and dirty tricks, further frustrate any attempt to understand or to participate meaningfully in the "democratic process."

 The task of collective self-rule - democracy - has been called an impossible task.
-Indeed, its impossibility can even be 'proved', in much the same way that engineers had 'proved' that bee flight is impossible.
-The task of democracy - if it's done remotely well (so the story goes) - is so exacting, so all-encompassing, yet so frustrating and ultimately unpredictable, that it's been called an 'impossible' enterprise.
-Lippman (1925), in particular, was sceptical of the idea of an 'omnicompetent' citizen who possesses sufficient knowledge to participate effectively in the political process.
-Lippman notes that even though civic affairs was his professional avocation, he was unable to monitor the relevant data, initiatives and ideas that he believed would minimally be necessary for him to sustain competence in this area.
-To be minimally competent in the area that this paper addresses, for example, a person should be well acquainted with democratic theory, world systems, communication technology, political economy, public policy, environmentalism and the state of the world, and many other topics.
+Indeed, its impossibility can even be "proved," in much the same way that engineers had "proved" that bee flight is impossible.
+The task of democracy - if it's done remotely well (so the story goes) - is so exacting, so all-encompassing, yet so frustrating and ultimately unpredictable, that it's been called an "impossible" enterprise.
+Walter Lippman [7] in particular, was skeptical of the idea of an "omnicompetent" citizen who possesses sufficient knowledge to participate effectively in the political process.
+Lippman notes that even though civic affairs was his professional avocation, he was unable to monitor the relevant data, initiatives, and ideas that he believed would minimally be necessary for him to sustain competence in this area.
+To be minimally competent in the area that this paper addresses, for example, a person should be well-acquainted with democratic theory, world systems, communication technology, political economy, public policy, environmentalism and the state of the world, and many other topics.
 Each of these areas is characterized by shifting opinions, initiatives and discourses, in addition to an overabundance of empirical, verifiable data (whose interpretations are then disputed).
 (Interestingly, as Wells points out, our elected leaders themselves are far from omnicompetent.
-Their chief skills, campaigning and political manoeuvring, are, in large part, responsible for their success, while their competency in other matters may be underdeveloped.)
+Their chief skills, campaigning and political maneuvering, are, in large part, responsible for their success, while their competency in other matters may be under developed.)